Employment

 Interested applicants should submit a resume and cover letter to jobs@onealschool.org.
 All employees of The O’Neal School must clear a background check and must have legal authorization to work in the United States.

-• Part-Time Assistant Tennis Coach
+• Part-Time Volleyball Coach

 • Collaborate with the School’s athletics department and uphold The O’Neal School’s mission and vision.